joereynolds/reap-get/README.md

 and you'll find that reap-get has unzipped it and placed it in your plugins directory

+#Reapfiles

+A reapfile is a way of automating the installing of multiple plugins. read more about reapfiles [here](docs/reapfile.md)
 #Web

 reap-get isn't just a command line utility.
 There's a web interface to upload your own packages